cyphyhouse/CyPhyHouseExperiments/dryvr_analysis/README.rst

 .. note::

-    Currently all scripts under this folder are only for Hector Quadrotor model in Gazebo simulation.
+    Currently all scripts under this folder in default settings are for Hector Quadrotor model in Gazebo simulation.
     In particular, we use the builtin PID-based position controller with the following PID parameter values.

     .. code-block:: yaml